DiRoots-Limited/DiRoots.IDS4Revit.Releases/README.md

 - IDS-based IFC Exporter focused on complying with IDS requirements.

 ### Other features
-- Save and share profiles with profiles.
+- Save and share profile configurations.

 ### Supported Revit Versions
 2022, 2023, 2024, and 2025.